Ruan Lingyu: Films

 Zhang Damin, who tried to tell his story regarding Ruan's suicide (and profit financially), agreed in 1935 to star as himself in a film titled Tears of Love (情淚).
 The film was aborted following angry backlash.
 Zhang did not give up, however.
 In 1937, a Hong Kong film titled Who's to Blame? (誰之過) directed by Shum Kat-sing (沈吉誠) appeared, starring Zhang as himself and Tam Yuk Lan (譚玉蘭) as Ruan; this may have been the same film as Tears of Love.
 In 1938, Zhang starred in yet another Hong Kong film, Wife of a Friend (朋友之妻), written and directed by Mak Tai-fung (麥大豐).
 This film did not invoke Ruan's name, but the reference cannot be more obvious: according to a handbill, the film told about an immoral womanizer who abandons his own wife to seduce his friend's, with the friend's wife committing suicide in the end.
 Neither film appears to have survived, and Zhang died from an illness later in 1938 in Hong Kong, apparently penniless.

-In 1991, Hong Kong director Stanley Kwan made a movie about her life, Center Stage, starring Maggie Cheung as Ruan Lingyu.
+In 1991, Hong Kong director Stanley Kwan made a movie about her life, Center Stage, starring Maggie Cheung as Ruan.
 Cheung won the Berlin Film Festival Silver Bear for Best Actress.
 Zhang Damin and Tang Jishan are portrayed by Lawrence Ng and Chin Han respectively.
 The film is credited to have revived public interest in Ruan Lingyu and her films.